TheStatsProject/LMPF/docs/source/My-art.rst

 ---

-*All charts are live embeds—hover, zoom, and explore the data yourself!*
+*All charts are live embeds—hover, zoom, and explore the data yourself!*.